wubrg/fantasy_sports/football/draft.md

 This league is a dynasty league and each team is allowed to `keep` up to two players on their roster heading into the next year's draft.

 Players carry over their auction value to the next season if they are selected as a keeper.
-This value increases the more times a player is selected by the same team.
+This value increases the more times a player is selected as a keeper.

 There is also a minimum value that is enforced on every keeper.
 Every keeper must cost at least $10.